jjdii/boilerplate-serverless-api/README.md

 ./sls setup
 ```

-6) Open the constants.yml file and make changes where necessary:
+6) Open the constants.yml file and make changes where necessary.
+- `NODE_VERSION`: Only certain node versions may be used.
+Check the AWS Lambda dashboard for more info.
+- `AWS_MEMORY`: Memory to allocate to your lambdas during runtime.
+1536 is the supposed optimal choice.
+- `AWS_TIMEOUT`: Max lambda timeout in seconds.
+- `AWS_WARMUP_RATE`: Rate for lambda warmers.
+4 minutes seems to be optimal.

+Example constants.yml file:
 ```
 NAME: bsa
 NODE_VERSION: nodejs8.10